scalar-labs/helm-charts/docs/configure-custom-values-scalardb-cluster.md

           topologyKey: kubernetes.io/hostname
 ```

-### Taints/Tolerations configurations (Recommended in the production environment)
+### Taints and tolerations configurations (recommended in production environments)

-If you want to control pod deployment using the taints and tolerations of Kubernetes, you can use `scalardbCluster.tolerations`.
+To control pod deployment by using taints and tolerations in Kubernetes, you can use `scalardbCluster.tolerations`.

-You can configure them using the same syntax as the tolerations of Kubernetes.
-For more details on the tolerations configuration of Kubernetes, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
+You can configure taints and tolerations by using the same syntax as taints and tolerations in Kubernetes.
+For more details on the taints and tolerations configuration in Kubernetes, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

 ```yaml
 scalardbCluster: